-Automated external defibrillators (AEDs) are provided as life-saving devices which can to-prevent death arising from sudden cardiac arrest.
+Automated external defibrillators (AEDs) are provided as life-saving devices which can to prevent death arising from sudden cardiac arrest.
 Training is also provided to identified staff members.
 Staff trained in the use of defibrillators will be responsible to ensure the units are maintained to appropriate standards and where they are not maintained to bring it to the attention of the Centre Manager for rectification.

-The A.E.D is located at the admin area (to the right hand side of the hatch window into reception).
+One A.E.D is located at the admin area (to the right hand side of the hatch window into reception).
+A second is located inside the main entrance of the Actavo Prefabs and a third is located inside the main entrance of the CabinPac prefabs.
 The location of the AED is recognisable by the following symbol: